Neophos/Omnilays/README.md

 Omnilays is preconfigured to run on localhost:9090.
 It currently supports fetching tournaments from smash.gg.

-Fetch the names using the SmashGG Dashboard, then make sure that the names, the round name and the match limit are all correct.
-Once they are, press "Start new match" to add the scores.
-Use the plus button next to the scores to add points.
+Fetch the names using the SmashGG Dashboard, and press the buttons next to the matches to add that to the scoreboard.
+If you manually change a name, use "Update View" to push to the overlay.
+If restarting a match manually, use "Start new match" to reset scores.
+Otherwise, when you add a match from smash.gg control panel it will automatically start a new match.

 ## Thanks